 Periods of Heavy Rain & Strong Winds Expected Tonight

-Tuesday: Rain showers early, periods of rain for the afternoon, it will be heavy at times in the eastern half of the state, and windy as well.
+Tuesday: Rain showers early, periods of rain for the afternoon, it will be heavy at times in the eastern half of the state.
+It will be windy as well.
 Highs will run in the upper 40s north, 50s to near 60 degrees south.
 Winds south/southeast at 15-25+ mph.

 Wednesday: Partly cloudy skies.
 Highs will top out in the 40s.